 In the above-mentioned Sgt.
 Rachtman death scene, we are given a glimpse into the background of one of the Basterds.
 Til Schweiger’s Sgt.
 Hugo Stiglitz.
 At first, I assumed this was a device that would be used to reveal the histories and personalities of all the Basterds.
 But this turned out not to be the case.
 Again, no mistake.
 Sgt.
 Stiglitz was a Nazi turned Nazi-killer.
 He was inducted into the Basterds for his skills.
 He is still a German.
 And he is given more development than any of the American or British characters in the film.

 I was told there were scenes shot detailing the past of Eli Roth’s Donny Donowitz.
-If true, I don’t know why the scenes were removed, but judging from the structure of the film and the themes present in this cut, I believe it was probably a good idea (not to mention any more of Roth might have proven unbearable for this viewer or, at the very least, unwelcome).
+If true, I don’t know why the scenes were removed, but judging from the structure of the film and the themes present in this cut, I believe that better serves the film.

 Now let’s take a look at the characters of the French Jew Shosanna Dreyfus and her unrequited Nazi suitor Pvt.
 Frederick Zoller, played by Melanie Laurent and Daniel Brühl respectively.
 Shosanna is cold and distant, but understandably so.
 Her family was brutally murdered by the Nazis under the command of Col. Landa.
 This “other” storyline has richer characters than any concerning the Basterds.
 The persistent Zoller is a walking contradiction; a German war hero who singlehandedly slaughtered upwards of 200 Americans in a 72 hour period, and who is also charming, sincere and extremely likable throughout most of the film.
 We can’t help but like him despite the fact that he has committed mass murder.
 After all, he was just a soldier doing his job and his affections for Shosanna seem downright innocent and boyish.
 However, the closest thing to a friend, or perhaps a mentor, that Zoller is shown as having is none other than Joseph Goebbels, played with disarming vulnerability by Sylvester Groth.
 Certainly not the Goebbels of our history books nor of American films past.
 This Goebbels has a genuine love of cinema and even sheds a tear of pure unadulterated joy when his Führer/father-figure proclaims that Goebbels’ newest film may be his best ever.
 Ironically, the German director responsible for the Führer’s new favorite film is nowhere to be found.
 He is not seated in the private booth with Goebbels and Hitler, nor is he (or she) ever mentioned or congratulated.
 This is especially noteworthy as Zoller is the star of the film within a film and Shosanna pangs him earlier with the line “I’m French.
 We respect directors” when he asks her why she included director G.W.
 Pabst’s name on the marquee for an earlier film showing at her cinema.